dinakajoy/soul-sync/README.md

 - 📈 **Mood Check-ins**
   Track your emotional patterns with quick daily entries.

+- 📈 **Mntal Health Treatment Need Predictor**
+  Fill out a form and predictions on whether you should seek mental health treatment or not

 - 📈 **Delete Data**
   Delete all your data at any point.